cthierer/warthog/README.md

 Running
 -------

+  1. Start the server: `node index.js`.
+  2. Start the client: `node serve`.
-Open `dist/index.html` in a browser.
+  3. Load the application in a browser: http://localhost:8080/